Student Support and and Wellbeing Privacy Notice

 The records may also be used as evidence of the support and advice offered when an official complaint about the service provided is received by the University.

-We are sometimes legally required to provide information to outside agencies, for example if a court subpoenas records required in court or under the Counter-Terrorism and Security Act 2015 or where action needs to be taken in our capacity as a UK Visas & Immigration student sponsor.
+We are sometimes legally required to provide information to outside agencies, for example if a court subpoenas records required in court or under the Counter-Terrorism and Security Act 2015 or where the University needs to act in our capacity as a UK Visas & Immigration student sponsor.

 The records are also used to provide completely anonymized statistical information to help us to monitor the effectiveness of our services and to identify where our services need to be improved.
 This anonymized statistical information may also be used to meet any relevant requests we receive under the Freedom of Information Act 2000.

-The main legal basis for which we process your personal data is contractual.
+The main legal basis we rely on for processing your personal data is contractual.
 The University has a duty of care to deliver its educational and pastoral services competently and, in carrying out its services and functions, to act reasonably to protect the health, safety and welfare of its students.
 The University also has a duty under the Health and Safety at Work Act 1974 to do everything reasonably practicable to ensure the health and safety of their students.

-• Our legal obligation to meet current Disability Legislation.
-This includes our obligation to ensure you will not be discriminated against during the application process and during your studies here.
-We also have a duty to make ‘reasonable adjustments’* to enable you can make the most of your studies
+- To ensure you will not be discriminated against during the application process and during your studies here, where you have declared a disability.
+We also have a duty to make ‘reasonable adjustments’* to facilitate your studies

-• Our obligation to have emergency evacuation plans for students requiring additional assistance
+- Our obligation to have emergency evacuation plans for students requiring additional assistance (eg when the fire alarm sounds)

-• If you attend an International Student outing, we need to keep a risk register to ensure the safety of all the students and staff on the trip
+- If you attend an overseas student outing, we need to keep a risk register to ensure the safety of all the students and staff on the trip

-In very exceptional circumstances, where a high risk of serious harm has been identified, we may process you information to protect the vital interests of yourself or another.
+In very exceptional circumstances, where a high risk of serious harm has been identified, we may process your information to protect the vital interests of yourself or others.
 This will only occur if you are unable to give consent.

 * ‘Reasonable adjustments’ are what the Equality Act 2010 calls any special facilities, assistive technology or support services which enable you to make the most of your studies.